Utterly immersive and unforgivably addictive, Immensus is a spectacular adventure sure to become an obsession.

 The Wishing Shelf Book Awards

-Immensus is a Dystopian Sci-Fi Thriller set in a near-future world where ambition is dangerous, but staying small won’t save you.
+Perfect for fans of Ender’s Game, Scythe, and Interstellar, Immensus is a dark dystopian thriller set in a near-future world where ambition is dangerous, but staying small won’t save you.

-Immensus by Vincent Piana is a thought-provoking YA sci-fi thriller that explores the emotional weight of grief, the ethics of power, and the future of humanity through the eyes of a gifted teenager navigating loss, ambition, and emerging identity.
+Immensus, the first novel by author Vincent Piana is a thought-provoking YA sci-fi thriller that explores the emotional weight of grief, the ethics of power, and the future of humanity through the eyes of a gifted teenager navigating loss, ambition, and emerging identity.
 It isn’t just a tale about rockets and revolutions, it’s a profound meditation on who we become when the world we trust fails us, and what we dare to hope for when faced with the unknown.

 At its heart, Immensus is the story of Brian, a 14-year-old prodigy grieving his mother’s death while drifting apart from his overworked father.
 This emotional core grounds the novel’s high-concept premise in something deeply human: the pain of loss and the longing for connection.
 Brian’s journey takes him from a cramped Chicago apartment to the dazzling world of ERE IMMENSUS, a futuristic space exploration company that promises technological utopia, but also harbours secrets that threaten to destabilize Earth’s geopolitical balance.